×

 When we asked expats and global nomads about the quality of medical care in Philippines, they replied:

 "Competent doctors.
-Took an appointment a week in advance for an MRI that was needed immediately," said one foreigner in Cebu.
+Took an appointment a week in advance for an MRI that was needed immediately," remarked one member in Cebu.

 Learn MoreGet Quote